quephird/rails31-prepared-statements/README.md

 So, I wanted to create a simple application that allowed one to perform CRUD against the database, as well as execute a set of ad hoc queries, and see the resultant state of Oracle's query cache.
 I wanted to be able to verify the behavior of ActiveRecord 3.1 as stated in the release notes, and also wanted to be able to demonstrate the difference in behavior between the two cursor sharing strategies.

+The application has just one simple screen to allow creation, updating, deleting, and filtering of person records.
+All resultant parsed queries are displayed in the bottom half of the screen.
+This allows the developer to instantly see in one place what happens inside the database rather than having to toggle between an edit screen and a tool such as TOAD to inspect the query cache.
+(Or even worse, being reliant on a curmudgeonly DBA to tell you what is going on inside Oracle.)

 ## Useful links